purelb/purelb/cmd/README.md

 do it well.
 This simplifies each command but it means that you need to decide which commands that you want to run based on your environment.

-There are two types of commands: allocators and nodes.
+There are two types of commands: allocators and node agents.
 Allocators run in a single pod and handle per-cluster activities like managing IP addresses.
-Nodes run in a daemon set, i.e., on each node in the cluster, and manage per-node activities like setting up the node operating system when a service is created.
+Node agents run in a daemon set (i.e., on each node in the cluster) and manage per-node activities like configuring the node network when a service is created.

-The allocators are:
+There's only one allocator command.
+It can allocate addresses from local pools and from an Acnodal EGW instance.

-* [allocator-local](allocator-local) - allocates addresses from a local pool
+* [allocator](allocator) - allocates addresses from local and remote pools
-* [allocator-acnodal](allocator-acnodal) - works with Acnodal's Enterprise Gateway
-* allocator-netbox - allocates addresses from a Netbox IPAM system (TBD)

 The nodes are: